New call for innovative investment tool to super-charge Covid recovery

 Reform Scotland, the independent non-partisan think tank, and The Growth Partnership, have today published a new paper – Investing for Good: Why Social Impact Investing is right for Scotland – which lays out the case for Social Impact Investment to super-charge Scotland’s recovery from Covid.

-Social Impact Investment was created after the financial crisis of 2007-08.
-It is an innovative partnership which delivers funding for social good, where none is available through traditional public financing.
+Social Impact Investment is an innovative partnership which delivers funding for social good, where none is available through traditional public financing.

 It is a partnership between three parties: